 - Determine corrective action

 - Re-evaluate strategy and reset priorities

 The Board meet at least 10 times a year.
-These meetings are timed to allow the Board to monitor strategic performance on a quarterly basis, with sign-off in May of the Annual Accounts and Corporate Strategic Plan.
+These meetings are timed to allow the Board to monitor strategic performance on a quarterly basis, with sign-off of the Annual Accounts and Corporate Strategic Plan prior to the AGM.

 The Board has the power to establish a series of sub committees to allow Board members to focus on key aspects of the Federation’s work in more details than would be possible at Board level.
 Current sub committees are:

 Anyone interested in becoming a member of Carers Federation Board would find it useful to view a series of video films produced by the Foundation for Social Improvement.
 Click here: